kontza/semver-checker/README.md

     token: <ACCESS TOKEN WITH REGISTRY READ RIGHTS>
     project: <PATH GROUP/PROJECT WHERE PACKAGES ARE STORED>
     ```
-3. Build this app.
+2. Build this app.
-4. Run this app with a package name & version to search for.
+3. Run this app with a package name & version to search for:
+    ```sh
+    $ semver-checker package@1.0.0
+    $ semver-checker package@latest
+    # Omitting the version returns the latest.
+    $ semver-checker package
+    ```